coldino/windows-url-forwarding/README.md

 This will open the URL in your default browser (on the listener's user account) without needing Discord or protocol registration.

 **Listener closes immediately:**
-- This shouldn't happen; if it does, run it manually to see error output.
+- This shouldn't happen; if it does, run it manually to see error output and/or enable logging to capture issues.

 **Error notifications appear when clicking links:**
 - The listener probably isn't running.
 Start it manually or reboot (it should be in autorun).

 ## Performance

-- Binary sizes: ~600KB each
+- Binary sizes: ~1MB each
 - Startup time: <100ms
 - URL forwarding: <50ms typical latency